16 Reasons Why Only Your Users Do Not Read User DocumentationDennis Crane

 In this case, even if a help file is included in the distribution package, there is no user interface item to tell the user about that.
 There is no Help item in the menu, there is no Help button in any of the dialog windows, and there is no Help shortcut among the application’s shortcuts!
 At best, a few technical savvy users might look for documentation in the application installation folder.
 As a result, the technical writer’s efforts will be wasted.
 So please carefully go through your application’s user interface and think about where you can add controls that open the help file.

 5. The F1 key doesn’t work in the application.

 Many users of classic applications are used to pressing the F1 key to open the context help.
 If the F1 key doesn’t work because the software developer didn’t bother to create a context help, most users won’t try other ways to find the help.
 By the way, have you tried pressing F1 when using your application?

 Incompatible help file format

 The help file format is incompatible with some environments.

 Surely, the help file must be compatible with the user’s platform.
 We recommend using a native format, if possible.
 For example, CHM is a great choice for a Windows application.
 That format is supported by the operating system, which has a built-in CHM viewer.
-However, CHM is not native in Mac OS, Ubuntu, etc., so better use a different format for those operating systems.
+However, CHM is not native to Mac OS, Ubuntu, etc., so better to use a different format for those operating systems.
 If you develop cross-platform applications, always try to adapt the documentation to the user’s platform.

 7. The document format is difficult to access on a specific device or in a specific environment